 Monk hails Swans character

-Garry Monk hailed his side's show of character after the Swans came from behind to draw 1-1 with Everton at the Liberty Stadium.
+Garry Monk hailed hailed his side's show of character after the Swans came from behind to beat Aston Villa 2-1 at Villa Park.

 A sensational Gylfi Sigurdsson free-kick and a late Andre Ayew winner earned the Swans an important three points after Ayew's brother Jordan had opened the scoring for the hosts.